|

 "The ruin of this house can be seen from St. John's Rd".

-Alderman Michael Flanagan lived in the Garden Lodge for a time around 1867.
+lived in the Garden Lodge for a time around 1867.

 The Royal Hospital was

-handed to Free State 1922,
+handed to Free State 1922.

-remaining pensioners left and hospital closed 1929,
+The remaining pensioners left and the hospital closed 1929.

-fell into decay in the mid-20th cent.
+It fell into decay in the mid-20th century.

-It was finally restored
+It was finally restored.

-beautiful restoration of main building finished 1984,
+Beautiful restoration of main building finished 1984,

-like a new building suddenly arose in Dublin,
+like a new building suddenly arose in Dublin.

-although the interior was gutted
+Although the interior was gutted

 to house the